CBIIT/p2p-datasci/collabtools.md

 Share files and data online using chat, voice and video.
 See the [short tutorial](https://teams.microsoft.com/_#/conversations/General?threadId=19:5c0d65c54a874a3fbefc2c2a75d82694@thread.skype&ctx=channel) about how to get started.

-You may use MS Teams with your desktop client or [online](https://teams.microsoft.com).

 [Request](https://service.cancer.gov/ncisp?id=nci_sc_cat_item&sys_id=47ef0fa5dbfa330029117d321f9619b5) a new team for collaborating in a small group.

 ### Other Tools